anncopeland/mongoose-recipes/README.md

 ## Wins

-I was great practice to be able to utilize MongoDB and Mongoose.
+It was great practice to be able to utilize MongoDB and Mongoose.

 _________________________________________________________________________